carlosonunez/blog.carlosnunez.me/content/post/technical-thursdays-dns-or-why-using-the-internet-is-kind-of-like-going-to-starbucks.md

 Wait, that's just me?

 Okay.
-I can live with that.
+I can live with that. <!--more-->

 Anyway, what I find fascinating about Starbucks aside from their many variants of non-coffee coffee drinks (that are so good but *so bad*) is how baristas communicate drinks to each other.
 Somehow, someway, your order for a tall caramel-flavored latte with soy milk, whip cream and a double-shot of espresso is always a *tall caramel whip redeye latte* to *every Starbucks barista on the planet*, but trying that on a barista at Cafe Grumpy will usually get you banned for life.